LitRitt/lit-home/ignited.md

 # Changelog

+## 1.0.1

+- Fixed link in settings

 ## 1.0

 ### **New Features**

-- pp Theming - Choose from a variety of colors to change the tint and app icon of Ignited.
+- Theming - Choose from a variety of colors to change the tint and app icon of Ignited.
 Emulate in your own style!

 ### **UI Updates**